Original Title: All Eyez on Me

 I already mentioned how Kat Graham had very few scenes as Tupac’s best friend, but she is no exception in this movie.
 DeRay Davis (some childhood role model name Legs), Jamie Hector (as stepfather Mutulu Shakur) and Lauren Cohan (as Leila Steinberg) are among the big names with insignificant scenes.

 Sometimes a brief appearance can be nice, the best example I can remember is Paul Giamatti in the 2016 Morgan.
 The movie is not good and Giamatti only has a few scenes but he shines, but those in All Eyez on Me I mentioned before have zero to do.

 The Don Killuminati: The 7 Day Theory

-After finishing, a feeling of melancholy was double.
-First because of the sad story of an idol being murdered so young, the second because his life was mediocrely depicted in the movie.
+After watching, the feeling of melancholy was double, the first reason being the sad story of a young and talented man being murdered, and the second being how poorly was his life was depicted in the film.

 Some minor moments gave us glimpses of greatness, like when Tupac is listening to Who Shot Ya? for the first time, I loved that scene.
 However, little scenes alone can’t save a terrible movie.